imagej/imagej.github.io/_pages/plugins/strahler-analysis.md

 A plugin from the [Neuroanatomy update site](/users/Neuroanatomy) that performs Strahler analysis on topographic skeletons (2D/3D). {% include wikipedia title='Strahler number' text='Strahler numbering'%} is a numerical procedure that summarizes the branching complexity of mathematical trees.

-{% include ambox text='This page describes how to perform Strahler Analysis on skeletonized images.
+{% include notice icon="info" content='This page describes how to perform Strahler Analysis on skeletonized images.
 For analysis of traced structures have a look at [SNT](/plugins/snt).' %}

 ## Description